 - The domain holder’s name and contact information

-- The name servers for the domain
+- The name servers for the domain.

-If the domain is unknown, you’ll see the message “No match for domain.”
-This is a good indication that a domain is available but not an absolute guarantee.
-The server’s information may not be up to date, or it may be unavailable even though it isn’t registered.
-If you enter an invalid top-level domain (e.g., example.qwert), you’ll see “No whois server known for the given domain.”
+If the domain is unknown and cannot be found, you’ll see the message No match for domain.
+This is a good indication that a domain name is available, but it’s not a guarantee.
+The server’s information might not be up to date, or it might simply be unavailable (even if it isn’t registered).
+If you enter an invalid top-level domain (eg, example.qwert), you’ll get the following message: No WHOIS server known for the given domain.